MicrosoftDocs/win32/desktop-src/uxguide/winenv-uac.md

 When a task requires elevation, it has the following steps:

 1.  **Entry point.** Tasks that require immediate elevation when UAC is fully enabled have entry points marked with the UAC shield.
-In this case, users should expect to see an Elevation UI immediately after clicking such commands—and they should be extra cautious when they see Elevation UI from tasks that don't have a shield.
+In this case, users should expect to see an Elevation UI immediately after clicking such commands and they should be extra cautious when they see Elevation UI from tasks that don't have a shield.

     ![screen shot of uac shield icons and their labels ](images/winenv-uac-image4.png)